sunray-studio/school-recipes/README.md

-This project is a collection of all-time favorite recipes from the Food Service Crew at West Salisbury Elementary in Salisbury, Maryland.
+This project is a collection of all-time favorite recipes from the Food Service Crew at West Elementary.

 As of this date, the project is planned to possibly include more than twenty-five recipes.
 The project name may change.
 More to come...